 Use mail-back programs

-The DEA also now allows mail-back programs for unused household medications.
 Ask your local pharmacy, police department or healthcare provider if they have mail-back packages for you to use or buy.
 Be alert for fraudulent mail-back schemes.
 Legitimate mail-back packages must have pre-paid postage, unique identification numbers and be pre-addressed to a location authorized by the DEA for destroying unused medications.
-And, when possible, avoid leaving mail-back packages in unsecured rural mailboxes.
+When possible, avoid leaving mail-back packages in unsecured rural mailboxes.

 Ensure safe disposal

-- You may render them unattractive to children and thieves by dissolving them in a small amount of water or alcohol, or by grinding them up and mixing them with coffee grounds or kitty litter.
+- You can make them unattractive to children and thieves by dissolving them in a small amount of water or alcohol, or by mixing them with coffee grounds or kitty litter.

 - Put them in a second container or small, opaque plastic bag and hide them in your trash.